Lifestyle

 Gulf Shores

-COST OF LIVING FOR RETIREES: 5% above the national average
+COST OF LIVING FOR RETIREES: 5.4% below the national average

 TAX RATING FOR RETIREES: Tax Friendly

-If you don’t mind tourist traffic, Gulf Shores is one of the best beach towns to live in Alabama.
-There’s a thriving 65+ population, which will give you access to activities and social opportunities.
+If you can stand a bit of tourist traffic, Gulf Shores is one of the best beach towns to live in Alabama, and perfect for retirees.
+There’s a thriving 65+ population, which will give you access to activities and social opportunities in addition to the wonderful access to water, boating, fishing, and more.
+While housing costs are higher than average, you make up for it with an active town and below average cost of living.

 Foley